 While I love all things fall, I was always skeptical about pumpkin spice.
 I mean, pumpkin pie is awesome and I use pumpkin pie spice regularly for cooking.
 However, a few years ago I came up with this Homemade Pumpkin Pie Lip Scrub Recipe.
 It really started my love affair with all things pumpkin spice.

-DIY Lip Balm for Fall
+Pumpkin Spice Lip Balm Recipe for Fall

 This year I’m making some DIY lip balm to gift to friends and family.
 I know that pumpkin spice is a general crowd pleaser, so I decided to do a pumpkin spice DIY lip balm.

 Before I create my recipes, I like to take stock of what is already on the internet.
 As I was looking at recipes, I found that many people are making pumpkin spice lip balms with essential oils in them.
 The types and amounts of essential oils in these recipes were quite scary to me.

 Should essential oils be used to create pumpkin spice?

 Essential oils like clove, cinnamon, and nutmeg are potent.
 One whiff will tell you that!
 These essential oils are considered hot oils, meaning they can be irritating to the skin.
 The skin on the lips is even more sensitive.
 That means it is imperative to put gentle, nourishing essential oils in your DIY lip balm (or just leave out the essential oils altogether).
 Hot oils have no place in lip balms unless they are in EXTREMELY low dilutions and/or the lip balm is handcrafted by a professional.

 Safe, Nourishing Ingredients in Pumpkin Spice Lip Balm